BU-EC500-SP15/cloud-recover/README.md

 The remaining node packages are already part of our repository.
 Simply [download the API folder](https://github.com/BU-EC500-SP15/cloud-recover/tree/master/api) to your instance.
 This should be located in the directory:
 `~/cloud-recover/api`

+Lastly, create a folder at the root `mkdir /backups-tmp/` to hold backups during the import process.
+Because backups are generally large, we mounted a separate 100GB volume for this purpose.
+You may need to change the permissions of this folder `sudo chmod 700 /backups-tmp/`.

 ### Running the Server ###

 To start the API server, run: